MobilePayDev/MobilePay-Subscriptions/docs/index.md

 }
 ```

+Mobile_phone_number is not required.
+Neither for agreement creation, or one-off creation.
+If you choose to add it, the phone number will be prefilled on our landing page.
+So that the user will not have to type the phone number on the landing page, which makes it more convenient for the user, if you add mobile_phone_number.

 The *Pending* **Agreement**, if not activated, will expire within the value, provided in the _expiration_timeout_minutes_.

 #### <a name="agreements_paramters"></a>Request parameters